Promenade (dance move)

 Promenade is a basic dance move in a number of dances such as English Country Dance, contra dance, and square dance.
-The name comes from the French word for "walk", and is a good basic description of the dance action.
+The name comes from the French word for "walk" and is a basic description of the dance action.

 Dance position and handholds

 When executing the move, partners stand side-by-side in a promenade position, and act as a single unit.
 Customarily the man (or gent) stands to the left of the lady, his right hip touching or almost touching her left hip.
 Note that this promenade position is not the same as that promenade position defined in ballroom dances.
+Traditionally, the lead role in the dance was held by a man while the follow role was held by his woman dancing partner.

-They might take any of a number of different promenade handholds.
+The partners might take any of a number of different promenade handholds.
 These are generally determined by the specific dance or local dance traditions.
 Some of these different handholds are: